 You want to keep your employees satisfied.
 Hiring is expensive, and training is time-consuming.
 The best companies hold on to their staff.
 Businesses can’t afford to not care about their employees’ happiness.

-There are a number of factors influencing employee retention and whether an employee is happy and engaged at work.
+There are a number of factors affecting employee turnover and whether an employee is happy and engaged at work.
 While they may seem obvious, many employers underestimate the importance of investing in their employees’ individual wellbeing and satisfaction as a strategy to stop them from leaving.
 In fact, some employers don’t even consider all of the variables that could impact employee retention.

 In this article, we’ll cover six factors influencing employee retention and ways in which employers can improve it!